snidarian/SQL_data_sets/README.md

 ```
 Because the data type of the required date column is DATE so we used the CAST operator to convert the literal strings '2003-01-01' and '2003-12-31' to the DATE values.

+---

 #### LIKE operator in WHERE statements:\

+##### Two wildcard characters for constructing something analogous to regex in MySQL
+- **%** - equivalent to asterisk in unix terms - matches any string of zero of more chars.
+- **_** - equivalent to period in unix terms - matches any single character.

 The below search pattern could also be written as '%s_n'\
 Note that if you took away the 'son' in '%son' and only included percent sign it would return every lastname in table.